civictheme/monorepo-drupal/docroot/themes/contrib/civic/civic-library/docs/components.md

 ## Extending components

-Many civic components of the components come with extendable regions either through injecting html / templates through a variable or by opening up the component to extension via block regions.
+Many Civic components of the components come with extendable regions either through injecting html / templates through a variable or by opening up the component to extension via block regions.

 Look at the navigation card component in `civic_starter_theme/components/02-molecules`:

-1. `navigation-card.stories.js` - it uses a cloned version of civic stories for navigation but adds in a tag knob.
+1. `navigation-card.stories.js` - it uses a cloned version of Civic stories for navigation but adds in a tag knob.
-2. `navigation-card.twig` - it extends the `content_bottom` section of civic navigation card and provides tags.
+2. `navigation-card.twig` - it extends the `content_bottom` section of Civic navigation card and provides tags.

 ** Important - please read through the twig file for an explanation of the different namespace used to access the original unmodified civic  - if you get an error in storybook while developing the component of "too much recursion then